sensorium/Mozzi/README.md

 ***

 ## Installation
-Download Mozzi from the top of this page and unzip it.
+Download the most recent version of Mozzi from Github.
-The new folder will have a name like Mozzi-1.0.2.
-Rename it to just Mozzi.
-Then, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries), except using the renamed folder rather the zip:
+Then, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries).

 In the Arduino IDE, navigate to __Sketch > Import Library__.
 At the top of the drop down list, select the option to __Add Library__.
 Navigate to the folder's location and open it.